Tata Steel RFID Case Study

 Shaft encoders would not work reliably, as coke production is a harsh and highly abrasive environment resulting in wheel slippage and wear so locomotive wheel rotations would not give accurate positioning.
 Laser and sonar positioning were also unreliable and satellite positioning did not prove effective, as the cooling towers are a brick structure the locomotives disappeared from satellite tracking when inside.

-According to Cross-Check Systems, was to implement an RFID installation that would effectively correct the real position of the locomotive shaft encoder in the event of wheel slippage.
+According to Cross-Check Systems, the answer was to implement an RFID installation that would effectively correct the real position of the locomotive shaft encoder in the event of wheel slippage.
 RFID tags are positioned on a wall alongside the locomotive track at 1.2m intervals, equivalent to the distance between coke oven door centres.
 Each of the three locomotives, two of which are in service at any one time with one held for maintenance, is fitted with a sealed RFID antenna which is directional.
 This locates each locomotive to within 30cm and the location is presented in the cab on a monitor.

 This location data is transmitted in real time to the central coke plant control room so that the precise location of each locomotive is shown.